Halium/docs/porting/first-steps.rst

 Set up your build device
 ------------------------

 Now you will need to install packages on the computer you wish to build Halium with.
+Make sure to have Python 3.6 or higher installed.

-Debian (Stretch or newer) / Ubuntu (16.04 or newer)
+Debian (Stretch or newer) / Ubuntu (16.04 or 18.04)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you are on the ``amd64`` architecture (commonly referred to as 64 bit), enable the usage of the ``i386`` architecture::

     sudo dpkg --add-architecture i386

 Update your package lists to take advantage of the new architecture::